 What's in this guide?

-1. The 3 different publishing routes plus one extra
+The three different publishing routes plus one extra

 1. The three different book publishing routes